 It might seem a little far-fetched.
 A little bit Terminator meets the marketing department.
 However, the digital assistant is already beginning to emerge on the fringes of email marketing.

 In his article ‘Alexa, How Is My Email Campaign Doing?’, Dave Charest talks about the “new Constant Contact skill available for Amazon Alexa”.
 A skill wherein the user simply asks Alexa for the analytics and metrics of the last email campaign.
 Not only that, Alexa can compare your click-through rates to the average rates across various industries.
 And, of course, Alexa is not shy when asked for a marketing tip.

 Of course, Mike Ragan similarly points out, there will be the contingencies of Email Armageddonists who will rise up and claim that the end is nigh for email marketing – that these digital assistants will somehow cut the most effective form of digital marketing from the leaderboard, for how long can email really last?

 Social media couldn’t kill the email.

 Alexa won’t kill the email.

 The email has a way of surviving, of adapting.
 I agree with Kim Courvoisier’s sentiment, as she describes in almost Darwinian terms that “The reason email has been able to thrive is its ability to engage, connect and most of all, evolve.”

 Is Alexa a good thing?
-I am not alone in analysing that she spells out excellent things for email, and I am pretty sure someone is already looking at the ways that email and Alexa can be firm bedfellows.
-Taking my cynical approach to dystopia and science fiction out of the picture, the digital assistant is subtly providing a new approach for the digital marketer – a more direct approach.
-The digital assistant is something to keep your eyes on, whether you are an email marketer, a social media manager, or an all-rounder.
-The future is here.
+I am not alone in analysing that she spells out excellent things for email.
+Assuredly, I am pretty sure someone is already looking at ways email and Alexa can be firm bedfellows.
+Taking my cynical approach to dystopia from the picture, the digital assistant is subtly providing a new approach for marketers.
+A more direct approach.
+The digital assistant is something to keep your eyes on.
+Whether you are an email marketer, a social media manager, or an all-rounder, the future is here.